-\Units of measure (AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.
+Units of measure (AF, CCF, MG) must remain consistent throughout the UWMP as reported in Table 2-3.
 NOTES:

+Submittal Table 7-1 Wholesale e: Basis of Water Year Data (Reliat oility Ass essment)

-• Data (Reliability Assessment) Available Supplies if Year Type Repeats
+Available Supplies if Year Type Repeats

-Year Type Base Year If not using a calendar year, type in the last year of the fiscal, water year, or range of V supplies with thi elsewhe ication of available is not compatible s table and is provided ere in the UWMP. n: Table 8-3
+Year Type Base Year If not using a calendar year, type in the last year of the fiscal, water year, or range of Quantific supplies with this elsewher Location: cation of available is not compatible s table and is provided ere in the UWMP. n: Table 8-3

-years, for example, water year 1999-2000, use 2000 supplies table as ication of available is provided in this either volume only, only, or both.
+year 1999-2000, use 2000 Quantification of available supplies is provided in this table as either volume only, percent only, or both.

-Volume Av vailable % of Average Supply
+Volume Ava ailable % of Average Supply

 Average Year 100%

 Single-Dry Year

 Consecutive Dry Years 1st Year

 Consecutive Dry Years 2nd Year

 Consecutive Dry Years 3rd Year

 Consecutive Dry Years 4th Year

 Consecutive Dry Years 5th Year

+Supplier may use multiple version. the supplier chooses to report the s of Table 7-1 if different base years for each wat t water source er source sep es have dij arately.
+If fferent base years and a supplier uses